HM: Hybrid Masking for Few-Shot Segmentation: Experiment

 \subsubsection{PASCAL-5$^i$.}

-Table \ref{table:performance_pascal} compares our method with other methods on PASCAL-5$^i$ datasets.
-In the 1-shot test, our method provides a gain of 0.7$\%$ mIoU compared to the state-of-the-art \cite{HSNet} with ResNet50 backbone.
-Our method performs on par with the existing best method of \cite{HSNet} with ReNet101.
-In the 5-shot test, our method shows slightly inferior performance in mIoU and FB-IoU.
+Table \ref{table:performance_pascal} compares our methods, HSNet-HM and VAT-HM, with other methods on PASCAL-5$^i$ datasets.
+In the 1-shot test, HSNet-HM provides a gain of 0.7$\%$ mIoU compared to HSNet~\cite{HSNet} with ResNet50 backbone and performs on par with HSNet~\cite{HSNet} using ReNet101 backbone.
+In the 5-shot test, HSNet-HM shows slightly inferior performance in mIoU and FB-IoU.
+VAT-HM shows a similar pattern to HSNet-HM.
+In the 1-shot test, VAT-HM shows a gain of 0.5$\%$ mIoU with ResNet50 and a gain of 0.3$\%$ mIoU with ResNet101.
+In the 5-shot test, VAT-HM provides an improvement of 0.8$\%$ mIoU with ResNet50.